Topological defects lead to energy transfer in active nematics

-To examine how this new state of active nematics arises, we look again at the change in elastic energy through a bend instability, see Fig.~\ref{fig:f4}g.
-There is no longer a distinct drop in the energy as the system nucleates a pair of topological defects.
-In this regime, the cost of deviations from $S=1$ are so high that rather than nucleating a pair of defects, the initial bend instability grows in length, resulting in a bend wall, see Fig.~\ref{fig:f4}h.
-As before, the energy of this distortion can be reduced by locally decreasing $S$.
+To examine how energy is transferred to longer wavelengths in this regime, we look again at the behavior of the bend instability, see Fig.~\ref{fig:f4}f.
+In this regime, the elastic energy increases at a rapid rate throughout the bend instability, without the decrease associated with defect nucleation.
+The initial bend instability grows in length rather than nucleating topological defects, see Fig.~\ref{fig:f4}g.
+This is because deviations from $S=1$ have an increased energetic cost, which is incompatible with topological defects which require $S=0$ at their core where the orientation is discontinuous.
+The energy of the bend distortion can still be reduced by locally decreasing $S$.
 However, since $\epsilon$ is small, this is associated with a high energetic cost.
-The result is a slight reduction of $S$ in a narrow region where the distortions in the director can be focused into a bend wall, see Fig.~\ref{fig:f4}h.
-These long bend walls focus the active stress resulting in a parallel laminar like flow, which leads to reduced viscous dissipation, see Fig.~\ref{fig:f3}c.
+The result is a slight reduction of $S$ in a narrow region where the distortions in the director can be focused into a bend wall, see Fig.~\ref{fig:f4}g.
+The bend walls continue to grow, leading to long wavelength structures in the order parameter, which results in the more negative $d^L$ at small wavenumbers.

+The bend walls eventually fill the whole space subdividing it into channels, see Fig.~\ref{fig:f4}h.
+Locally, a bend wall is translationally invariant along its length, thus the active flow it generates is laminar.
+Due to the nature of the bend instability, adjacent bend walls are anti-parallel, resulting in the laminar flow channels shown in Fig.~\ref{fig:f4}b.
+The laminar flow minimizes viscous dissipation, resulting in the transition to elastic dissipation in this regime, as observed in Fig.~\ref{fig:f3}c.

+This new regime of active nematics features fewer defects but still exhibits energy transfer across length scales.
+Much like defect chaos, it arises specifically through the ability to exchange distortions in the director field with deviations from $S=1$.
+In both regimes this process happens predominantly during a bend instability.
+In defect chaos, the instability results in topological defects that introduce discontinuities in the director field, thus transferring elastic energy to short wavelengths.
+However, in the new regime, the bend instability results in a bend wall with an extended profile, thus transferring energy to longer wavelengths.
+For this reason, we refer to this regime as ``bend wall chaos''.